 Accessing a host without a public IP through the Bastion

-This could be much simpler if your target instances are not fussy about where you connect from and how many keys you present.
+This could be much simpler if your target instances are not fussy about where you connect from and how many keys you present during authentication.
 However, since the targets do not have a public IP address at all in this case, you still need to use a bastion host, so there is connectivity to and from them.
 The commands are the same as above:

 Verify the right keys are loaded in your SSH Agent:

 Connect using the bastion host as ProxyJump: